jcherven/crux/README.md

 Should this all be done on the client app instead?
 Should it be done on both?
 I don't know yet and at the moment I'm unlikely to change it unless someone yells at me or I read something authoritative on the topic.
 Back end validation seems like a safe default for now.

 The current state has been deployed to a test environment on [Heroku](https://www.heroku.com/).
-You can curl the login endpoint with:
+You can curl the register endpoint with:
 ````
 curl -X POST \
   https://jcherven-crux.herokuapp.com/api/users/reg \